 There are a variety of hiking options in the park, from a less than one mile loop that takes you from the top of South Falls down into the canyon and behind the falls then back to the starting point, to the full Trail of Ten Falls that takes you to all of the falls to the 35 miles of backcountry trails away from the waterfalls.
 And the backcountry offers both mountain biking and horseback riding trails.

 For a detailed description of the Trail of Ten Falls, click here.
-And one of the shorter loop hikes is described in my A Winter’s Hike at Silver Falls post.
+And some of the shorter loop hikes are described in my Winter Hikes at Silver Falls post.
+There is also a new trail from the North Canyon day use area to the North Falls parking area.

 The best times to visit Silver Falls are in the early spring when the falls are at their full force and in the fall when the reds and yellows of the maples and alders contrast with the deep greens of the conifers.
 Summer weekends can be very crowded, so come early or visit on a weekday if you can.
 But even on weekdays you will find plenty of company.
 Winter has its own charms, and you might even find some solitude then.
 The trails can be slippery when wet and are dangerous when icy, so check the weather forecast before you go.